super-turbo-society/turbo-demos/platformer/README.md

 Feel free to play around with the CONST values to change how fast the kiwi moves and how high it jumps.
 You can also try adding some new tiles, then pressing ctrl+r to respawn the map and see if you can design some interesting jumps.

-One last improvement in this section, it to use our kiwi_walking sprite when the kiwi is moving and on the ground, and use idle in all other situations.
+One last improvement in this section is to use our kiwi_walking sprite when the kiwi is moving and on the ground, and use idle in all other situations.
 To do this, we can update the draw function in our impl Player like this:

 ```rs
 fn draw(&self) {